 The generator load remains balanced because the transfer switch distributes the load equally between the two 120-Volt lines.
 The balanced load puts less strain on the generator, saves fuel, and allows utilization of the generator’s full capacity.

-Backfeeding is a dangerous practice illegal in many localities.
-If you backfeed your home’s electrical system and injure or kill a worker, you are liable and accountable, and face a very real possibility of criminal prosecution for your actions.
-Further, even your actions don’t injure anyone, if the utility finds that you are backfeeding their lines, you may be subject to fines or the utility may disconnect your home.
+Backfeeding is a dangerous practice and illegal in most places.
+It violates the National Electrical Code.
+If you backfeed your home’s electrical system and injure or kill a worker or anyone else, you are liable and accountable, and face a very real possibility of criminal prosecution for your actions.
+Further, even if your actions don’t injure anyone, if the utility finds that you are backfeeding their lines, you may be subject to fines or the utility may disconnect your home.

 Be safe and avoid problems.
 Install a manual transfer switch or hire a qualified electrician to do it and be ready for the next power outage.
 It’s not worth the danger or the risk.
 A manual transfer switch ensures essentials like refrigerators, furnaces, and sump pumps have power from a safe, reliable connections.